 Xi's article on promoting patriotism to be published

-The article by Xi, who is also Chinese president and chairman of the Central Military Commission, stresses more efforts to build a strong China and advance national rejuvenation.
+The article by Xi, who is also Chinese president and chairman of the Central Military Commission, stresses that more efforts must be made to build a strong China and advance national rejuvenation.

 Tuesday marks the 75th founding anniversary of the People's Republic of China.